dilsilva/terraform/VPC+EC2+ELB/README.md

 ## Instructions

-Simple run a `terraform apply` to implementate the whole infrastructure from zero.
+Simple run a `terraform init` to initiate the modules, then a `terraform apply` to implementate the whole infrastructure from zero.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.